 The “waterfall”.

-You can either drop down to the creek and climb up the other side after crossing or continue a short way past the signs and cross the creek at the top of the waterfall (which really isn’t much of a waterfall).
+You can either drop down to the creek and climb up the other side after crossing or continue a short way past the signs and cross the creek at the top of the waterfall (which isn’t much of a waterfall).

 It only gets worse (or more exciting, depending on how you look at it).